SeeuSim/advent_of_code/2023/README.md

 TODO: Fix overcounting

+## Day 11 - Cosmic Expansion

+### Part 1 - Expanding manually and sum of all pairs shortest paths

+Simply iterate through each line, doubling the rows where needed and doubling columns (from reverse to keep indices intact) where needed as well.

+Then, I iteratively used pairings of each galaxy to calculate the row and column difference between their indices for the shortest path sum.

+### Part 2 - Expanding using math and sum of all pairs shortest paths

+Since the row expansion factor was by a million, this could potentially slow the calculations down.

+Hence, I used manual calculations to calculate and insert a million rows/columns for each expanded row/column per path sum.

 ## Day X -

 ### Part 1 -

 ### Part 2 -
 <!-- ## Day X -

 ### Part 1 -